 Mindfulness is the opposite of going in autopilot.
 Gulping a cup of coffee on the go from a take away container is not the same as sitting down, leaning back against the chair, and sipping your coffee bit by bit from a porcelain cup.

-Paying attention to the little things that surround us becomes very hard when we are rushing from one errand to another, from one to do list to another.
+Paying a close level of attention to the little things that surround us becomes very hard when there is a lot of noise and distraction.
+We are rushing from one errand to another, from one to do list to another.
 It’s like trying to see the landscape from a bullet train.

 Mindfulness practice is about taking some time to be in the here and the now.
-When you are doing something or when you are taking a break.
+When you are doing something or when you are doing nothing at all.

-You don’t need a lot of time, just a few minutes will do.
+You don’t need a lot of time to start a mindfulness practice, just a few minutes away will do.

 Here’s 5 things you can do to make every day more mindful